KNNK: Buddy Peeler

 Buddy was proud to say "Real Live Radio Mistakes and All."
 This was a lighthearted way to say that he was down home and real, and was prone to making a fair number of mistakes.
 "We're just plain folks, native West Texans, with a staff of five people and mom and pop making up 40 percent of the work force," You could find him at the station before sun up and well after sundown.
 Buddy's favorite phrase was "This is the day the Lord has made ... let us rejoice and be glad in it."
 His weather forecasts in the morning usually had a report of the sunrise the "Master Painter" had created.
 Buddy died Feb.
 8, 2010.

-Sale
+Sale≥Jaws (film)

 Following Buddy's death, Alva Lee sold KNNK to Monty Spearman and Gentry Todd Spearman for $75,000.
 The sale, through the Spearmans' High Plains Radio Network, Inc., was consummated on November 30, 2013.